-Massachusetts school immunization requirements are created under authority of 105 CMR 220.000 Immunization of Students Before Admission to School
+Massachusetts school immunization requirements are created under the authority of 105 CMR 220.000: Immunization of Students Before Admission to School.

-Requirements apply to all students including individuals from another country attending or visiting classes or educational programs as part of an academic visitation or exchange program.
-Requirements apply to all students, even if over 18 years of age.
+Requirements apply to all students, including individuals from other countries attending or visiting classes or educational programs as part of an academic visitation or exchange program.
+Requirements apply to all students in every grade, even if they are over 18 years of age.
+Doses that satisfy ACIP recommendations as adopted by the CDC on October 24, 2024 also satisfy school requirements.

-Childcare/Preschool
+Childcare/Preschool^{¶†}

-Attendees <2 years should be immunized for their age according to the ACIP Recommended Immunization Schedule.
+Attendees <2 years should be immunized for their age according to the 2025 ACIP Recommended Immunization Schedule.
 Requirements listed in the table below apply to all attendees \geq 2 years.
 These requirements also apply to children in preschool classes called K0 or K1.

-Hib 1-4 doses; the number of doses is determined by vaccine product and age the series begins DTaP 4 doses Polio 3 doses Hepatitis B 3 doses; laboratory evidence of immunity acceptable MMR 1 dose; must be given on or after the 1 st birthday; laboratory evidence of immunity acceptable Varicella 1 dose; must be given on or after the 1 st birthday; a reliable history of chickenpox or laboratory evidence of immunity acceptable
+Hib 1-4 doses; number of doses is determined by vaccine product and age the series begins DTaP 4 doses Polio 3 doses Hepatitis B 3 doses; laboratory evidence of immunity acceptable MMR 1 dose; must be given on or after the 1 st birthday; laboratory evidence of immunity acceptable Varicella 1 dose; must be given on or after the 1 st birthday; a reliable history of chickenpox or laboratory evidence of immunity acceptable

-Grades Kindergarten - 6
+Grades Kindergarten-6^{¶†}

-In ungraded classrooms, Kindergarten requirements apply to all students \geq 5 years.
+In ungraded classrooms, Kindergarten requirements apply to all students ≥5 years.

-DTaP 5 doses; 4 doses are acceptable if the fourth dose is given on or after the 4 th birthday.
-DT is only acceptable with a letter stating a medical contraindication to DTaP Polio 4 doses; fourth dose must be given on or after the 4 th birthday and \geq 6 months after the previous dose, or a fifth dose is required.
-3 doses are acceptable if the third dose is given on or after the 4 th birthday and \geq 6 months after the previous dose Hepatitis B 3 doses; laboratory evidence of immunity acceptable MMR 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after first dose; laboratory evidence of immunity acceptable Varicella 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after first dose; a reliable history of chickenpox or laboratory evidence of immunity acceptable
+DTaP/Tdap 5 doses; 4 doses are acceptable if the fourth dose is given on or after the 4 th birthday; DT is only acceptable with a letter stating a medical contraindication to DTaP Polio 4 doses; fourth dose must be given on or after the 4 th birthday and ≥6 months after the previous dose or a fifth dose is required; 3 doses are acceptable if the third dose is given on or after the 4 th birthday and ≥6 months after the previous dose Hepatitis B 3 doses; laboratory evidence of immunity acceptable MMR 2 doses; first dose must be given on or after the 1 st birthday, and second dose must be given ≥28 days after first dose; laboratory evidence of immunity acceptable Varicella 2 doses; first dose must be given on or after the 1 st birthday and second dose must be given ≥28 days after first dose; a reliable history of chickenpox [] or laboratory evidence of immunity acceptable

 § Address questions about enforcement with your legal counsel.
+School requirements are enforced at the local level.

-¶ Meningococcal vaccine requirements (see Grades 7-10 and 11-12) also apply to residential students in Grades Pre-K through 8 if the school combines these grades in the same school as students in Grades 9-12.
+¶ Meningococcal vaccine requirements (see Grades 7-10 and 11-12) also apply to residential students in Grades Preschool through 8 if the school combines these grades in the same school as students in Grades 9-12.

-†Medical exemptions (statement from a physician stating that a vaccine is medically contraindicated for a student) must be renewed annually at the start of the school year and religious exemptions (statement from a student, or parent/guardian if the student is <18 years of age, stating that a vaccine is against sincerely held religious beliefs) should be renewed annually at the start of the school year.
+† Medical exemptions (statement from a physician stating that a vaccine is medically contraindicated for a student) must be renewed annually at the start of the school year, and religious exemptions (statement from a student or parent/guardian, if the student is <18 years of age, stating that a vaccine is against sincerely held religious beliefs), should be renewed annually at the start of the school year.

-A reliable history of chickenpox includes a diagnosis of chickenpox, or interpretation of parent/guardian description of chickenpox, by a physician, nurse practitioner, physician assistant, or designee.
+A reliable history of chickenpox includes a diagnosis of chickenpox or interpretation of parent/guardian description of chickenpox by a physician, nurse practitioner, physician assistant, or designee.

-See following pages for Grades 7-10, Grades 11-12, and College (Postsecondary Institutions)
+See the following pages for Grades 7-10, Grades 11-12, and College (Postsecondary Institutions)